Barbara Haviland Minor

-Barbara Haviland Minor is an American chemical engineer who has worked at DuPont (between 1981 and 2015) and Chemours (since 2015).
-She develops new refrigerants to be used in air conditioning and refrigeration systems, in Europe, North America, Australia and other countries.
-As of 2018, 50% of all new vehicles produced by original equipment manufacturers (OEMs) are believed to use her refrigerant, HFO-1234yf, an important contribution to countering global warming.
+Barbara Haviland Minor is an American chemical engineer, known for the development of refrigerants.
+She was technical leader for chemical company DuPont in the development of R-1234yf, a refrigerant which, as of 2018, was used in 50% of all new vehicles produced by original equipment manufacturers, and which represented an important contribution to countering global warming.

 Minor was one of five women to be named a Dupont Fellow in 2014, the first year that the company named women to its highest technical level.
-She was awarded the Perkin Medal in 2018.
+In 2018, she was awarded the Society of Chemical Industry's Perkin Medal, given annually for 'innovation in applied chemistry resulting in outstanding commercial development'.

 Life

 Minor graduated from Bucknell University in 1981 with a Bachelor of Science in chemical engineering.

 Career

 Minor worked at DuPont from 1981 to 2015, when she moved to the spinoff company Chemours in Wilmington, Delaware.

 Minor develops new refrigerants for air conditioning and refrigeration systems.
 Her work supports the phasing out of ozone depleting chlorofluorocarbons and hydrochlorofluorocarbons, and of hydrofluorocarbons that contribute to global warming.

 Minor was the technical leader for the research group at DuPont that developed HFO-1234yf, a hydrofluoroolefin that can reduce emissions from automotive air conditioning by more than 99%.

-HFO-1234yf has a much lower global warming potential (GWP) than the previously-used R-134a: its 100-year GWP was originally calculated as 4, and later recalculated as <1, compared to 1430 for R-134a.
+HFO-1234yf has a much lower global warming potential (GWP) than the previously used R-134a: its 100-year GWP was originally calculated as 4, and later recalculated as <1, compared to 1430 for R-134a.
 HFO-1234yf also has a lower atmospheric lifetime (11 days compared to 14 years), and higher energy efficiency under many conditions.

 The Dupont team worked jointly with researchers at Honeywell.
 As a replacement for R-134a, HFO-1234yf is marketed as Opteon yf by Dupont (later Chemours), and as Solstice yf by Honeywell.

 As of 2018, 50% of new vehicles produced by original equipment manufacturers (OEMs) are believed to use HFO-1234yf for air conditioning.

 Minor helped to develop both the XP (2014) and XL (2016) lines of refrigerant for Dupont and Chemours.